Keeping Things Fresh Does Not Mean Throwing Away Your Best Content

 In some circumstances, there might be some minor tweaks to reflect the most recent industry developments or to update any trends or statistics that you have referenced.
 In other cases, it really is a case of “if it ain’t broke, don’t fix it.”

 The next question is exactly when you want to publish them.
-Some companies schedule the “classics” to run periodically as part of their regular editorial content, while others choose the “back by popular demand” approach at specific periods, for example over Christmas or during a high profile industry event.
+Some companies schedule the “classics” to run periodically as part of their regular editorial calendar, while others choose the “back by popular demand” approach at specific periods, for example over Christmas or during a high profile industry event.

 Speak to a specialist SEO consultant to find out how republishing content can help your campaign.